Destinations Greece Athens

 Must orderclay-pot yogurt + wild thyme honey

-The newer-generation yogurt bar a short walk from the Acropolis — "pilino" means clay; the yogurt is hand-strained and set in small clay pots, topped with wild thyme honey and seasonal spoon sweets.
-Quieter and more crafted than Stani is historic — the clay-pot counterpoint if you're working through the city's yogurt argument over two mornings.
+The newer-generation yogurt bar a short walk from the Acropolis.
+Pilino means clay, and the yogurt is hand-strained into small clay pots, topped with wild thyme honey and seasonal spoon sweets.
+Quieter and more crafted than Stani is historic, and the clay-pot side of the argument if you’re working through the city’s yogurt question over two mornings.

 Plaka edgeClay-pot setQuiet pick

-InsiderGet the clay-pot yogurt with wild thyme honey and let them talk you into a spoon sweet on top.
-It's a small room and the afternoon queue is real, so go earlier.
+InsiderGet the clay-pot yogurt with wild thyme honey, and let them talk you into a spoon sweet on top.
+Small room, and the afternoon queue is real, so go earlier.

 Barrett